MaksimZinovev/my-digital-garden/src/site/notes/git/git commands most used.md

 ```

 will output the short commit number and commit title

-## 17. Warning: in the working copy of LF will be replaced by CRLF the next time Git touches it
+## 17. Warning: in the Working Copy of LF Will Be Replaced by CRLF the next time Git Touches it

 Set up the CRLF and the problem will "disappear"